markgbeckett/zx81/zx-forth/README.md

 ## Running ZX81-Forth on a Minstrel 3

-You can run either ZX81-Forth or Tree Forth on the Minstrel 3, by copying one of the ROM images [hforth_pal.rom](hforth_pal.rom) or [hforth_ntsc.rom](hforth_ntsc.rom) onto a suitable EPROM and installing in your Minstrel 3.
+You can run either ZX81-Forth or Tree Forth on the Minstrel 3, by copying one of the ROM images [zx-forth_pal.rom](zx-forth_pal.rom) or [zx-forth_ntsc.rom](zx-forth_ntsc.rom) onto a suitable EPROM and installing in your Minstrel 3.

 Make sure to set the display jumper for either NTSC or PAL, as appropriate to your chosen ROM, and you should be able to boot into the Forth system console screen.